sylpi/beautiful-jekyll/aboutme.md

 ---
 layout: page
-title: About m
+title: About me
-subtitle: Neuroscience is a
+subtitle: Why don't we talk a little about "talking"?
 ---

 i(